tuftsceeo/Universal-Robots-ROS2-CEEO/README.md

-# MyUR ROS2 Python Control
+# MyUR Python Control

 ## Overview

-This repository contains Python scripts for controlling the Universal Robots UR3e robotic arm using ROS2.
+This repository contains Python scripts for controlling the Universal Robots UR3e robotic arm via ROS2.
 The main component is the **MyUR3e** class, which provides functionalities to interface with the robot arm for tasks such as trajectory planning, gripper control, and accessing live joint states and tool wrench data.

 ## Prerequisites